wagtail/wagtail/docs/getting_started/tutorial.md

 !["Second Post" page, with title, date, intro, body, and a gallery of three images](../_static/images/tutorial/tutorial_6.png)

 Since our gallery images are database objects in their own right, we can now query and re-use them independently of the blog post body.
-Let's define a `main_image` method, which returns the image from the first gallery item (or `None` if no gallery items exist) in `blog/models.py`:
+Let's define a `main_image` method, which returns the image from the first gallery item (or `None` if no gallery items exist):

 ```python
 class BlogPage(Page):